 Day Two: Whitewater Rafting & Columbia Gorge East

 Paddle the White Salmon River, Celilo, & Maryhill Museum

-Start your day with an exhilarating whitewater rafting trip down the White Salmon River.
-In the afternoon, head east to the sunnier, yet somehow, less-visited parts of the Columbia River Gorge.
-View Native American rock art, peruse the eclectic collections of the Maryhill Museum of Art, and get an introduction to the area’s wines, before heading to the urban hub of the Columbia Gorge, Hood River, for an evening about town.
+Begin your day in a big way with an exhilarating whitewater rafting trip down the White Salmon River!
+In the afternoon, we’ll head east to the sunnier, yet somehow, less-traveled parts of the Columbia River Gorge: the eastern side.
+We’ll slow down this afternoon and explore the culture and history of the region, viewing Native American rock art and perusing the eclectic collections of the Maryhill Museum of Art.
+We’ll top off this exploration with an introduction to some of the incredible wines crafted around the Columbia Gorge, before heading back to Hood River for an evening about town.

 Day Three: Mt.
 Hood